List

 def tail: List[A]

-Returns a list consisting of all elements except the first.
+Returns a list consisting of all elements except the first element of this list or throws an exception if the list is empty.

-Returns a list consisting of all elements except the first.
+Returns a list consisting of all elements except the first element of this list or throws an exception if the list is empty.

 Attributes